 The City Pres music ministry exists to glorify God through leading the body of Christ in the corporate singing of psalms, hymns, and spiritual songs (Eph 5:19).
 We seek to play skillfully and sing joyfully to the Lord (Psalm 33:3), in response to who God is and what He has done.
 We aim to worship God with our hearts and our heads (John 4:23), in order to stir up our affections for Him and increase our understanding of His glory.
-We sing songs that are theologically deep, rooted in scripture, and Christ-centered, that through these songs, the word of Christ may dwell in us richly, equipping us to teach and admonish one another in all wisdom (Col 3:16).
+We sing songs that are theologically rich, rooted in scripture, and Christ-centered, that through these songs, the word of Christ may dwell in us richly, equipping us to teach and admonish one another in all wisdom (Col 3:16).
 Our God is great and He is worthy of great praise (Psalm 145:3)!

 The following are some basic values that guide the selection and performance of music for worship at City Pres ABQ.

 All songs used in corporate worship must exhibit biblical and theological orthodoxy.
 Obviously not every song can hit every theological note, but no song may bring in false teaching.
 The musicians themselves must also be committed to orthodoxy in their faith and life.